 - Exclude stock from waterways.
-Create an ungrazed buffer zone of crop between the livestock and the waterway.
+Leave an ungrazed fenced buffer zone of crop between the livestock and the waterway.
 3-5 metres is a good starting point but this should increase with slope and instability of soil. - 2.
 Leave an ungrazed buffer zone around either side of Critical Source Areas (CSAs).
-These are parts of the paddock that can channel overland flow directly to waterways, like gullies, swales, very wet areas, spring heads, waterway crossings, stock camps and vehicle access routes.

-- 3. Graze paddocks strategically.
+These are parts of the paddock that can channel overland flow directly to waterways, like gullies, swales, very wet areas, spring heads, waterway crossings, stock camps and vehicle access routes. - 3.
+Graze paddocks strategically.
 On a sloping paddock, fence across the slope and start grazing at the top of the paddock, so the standing crop acts as a filter.
-Or, if there is a waterway present, start grazing at the opposite end of the paddock. - Make breaks "long and narrow" research shows that the crop will be utilised more efficiently by cattle. - 5.
+Or, if there is a waterway present, start grazing at the opposite end of the paddock.
+Leave risky areas for the beginning or the end of the season in drier conditions. - Make breaks "long and narrow".
+Research shows that the crop will be utilised more efficiently by cattle. - 5.
 Back fence.
-Regularly backfence stock off grazed breaks to help minimise pugging damage and to reduce runoff risk. - 6.
-Water and supplement placement.
-Place troughs and supplementary feed in a dry central part of the paddock well away from any waterways or CSAs. - Provide adequate feed, shelter and clean fresh drinking water.
-Doing this will also limit stock movement and help reduce damage to crop and soil. - Plant a catch crop.
+Regularly backfence stock off grazed breaks to help minimise pugging damage and to reduce runoff risk.

+- 6. Water and supplement placement.
+Place troughs (or use portable troughs) and supplementary feed in a dry central part of the paddock well away from any waterways or CSAs. - Provide adequate feed, shelter and clean fresh drinking water.
+Doing this will also limit stock movement and help reduce damage to crop and soil. - 8.
+Plant a catch crop.
 Where soil conditions and farm management allow, consider planting a fast growing crop in spring such as greenfed oats or Ecotain® environmental plantain.
-It can make a dramatic difference to reducing nitrogen losses - see page 58-59 for more.
+Ensure that these crops are replanted as soon as possible.
+It can make a dramatic difference to reducing nitrogen losses.